(A) Who is considered to be an ineligible student?

 (b) An employment and training program under Chapter 5101:4-3 of the Administrative Code;

-(d) An employment and training program for low-income AGs that is operated by a state or local government where one or more of the components of such program is at least equivalent to an acceptable food stamp employment and training program component.
-Using food stamp employment and training criteria, county agencies shall make the determinations as to whether or not a program qualifies.
+(d) An employment and training program for low-income assistance groups that is operated by a state or local government where one or more of the components of such program is at least equivalent to an acceptable food assistance employment and training program component.
 Self-initiated placements during the period of time the individual is enrolled in one of these employment and training programs shall be considered to be in compliance with the requirements of the employment and training program in which the individual enrolled provided that the program has a component for enrollment in an institution of higher education and that program accepts the placement.
 Individuals who voluntarily participate in one of these employment and training programs and are placed in an institution of higher education through or in compliance with the requirements of the program shall also qualify for the exemption.

 The enrollment status of a student shall begin on the first day of the school term of the institution of higher education.
 Such enrollment shall be deemed to continue through normal periods of class attendance, vacation and recess, unless the student graduates, is suspended or expelled, drops out, or does not intend to register for the next normal school term excluding summer school.

-An individual who is subject to the requirements of paragraph (B) of this rule but who does not meet any of the criteria shall be considered ineligible to participate in the food stamp program.
-The income and resources of the ineligible student shall not be counted in determining eligibility or level of benefits of the AG, as specified in rule 5101:4-6-15 of the Administrative Code.
-In some situations, such as when the ineligible student is a parent living with minor children, it is difficult to determine whether income is that of the parent or that of the children.
-In such instances, attempts shall be made to verify the ineligible student's share of the income, so that only that portion attributed to the eligible AG members is used in determining their financial eligibility and the rest is excluded as the ineligible student's share.
-For example:
+An individual who is subject to the requirements of paragraph (B) of this rule but who does not meet any of the criteria shall be considered ineligible to participate in the food assistance program.
+The income and resources of the ineligible student shall not be counted in determining eligibility or the level of benefits for the assistance group, as specified in rule 5101:4-6-15 of the Administrative Code.

 Promulgated Under: 111.15